Ear Surgery or Otoplasty in Birmingham AL

 - Able to communicate their feelings and do not voice objections when surgery is discussed.

 Teenagers and adults who are good candidates for ear surgery are:

-- Healthy people who do not have a life-threatening illness or medical conditions that can impair healing.
+- Nonsmokers who are healthy and do not have a life-threatening illness or medical conditions that can impair healing.

-- People with a positive outlook and specific goals for ear surgery.
+- People with a positive outlook and specific goals in mind for ear surgery.

 Your Ear Surgery Consultation

-The success and safety of your ear surgery depends very much on your complete candidness during your consultation.
-You will be asked a number of questions about your health, desires and lifestyle.
-Be prepared to discuss:
+The success and safety of your procedure depends very much on your complete candidness during your consultation.
+You'll be asked a number of questions about your health, desires and lifestyle.